 - Demonstrate a commitment to lifelong learning through maintenance.

 Professional development to support you in your journey

 Local training: Join the PRSA Oregon APR cohort program

-PRSA Oregon Chapter is recognized nationally for its commitment to the APR.
+The PRSA Oregon Chapter is recognized nationally for its commitment to the APR.
 The chapter provides a preparation course for member candidates at no charge.
-Each cohort, facilitated by past presidents Patti Atkins, APR, Mara Woloshin, APR, Fellow PRSA, Chuck Williams, APR and Kathy Madison, APR (Eugene area) generally begins in late January or early February, are held on Saturdays and run approximately eight weeks.
+Each cohort, coached by seasoned APRs and PRSA Fellows, generally begins in mid-February, is held on Saturday mornings and runs approximately eight weeks.
 Participation is voluntary and confidential.

 Self-paced and individual learning

 Individual members who wish to study for the APR examination on their own may request to be matched with an accredited chapter member who will serve as a mentor and coach.
 Please contact our Accreditation team at email@example.com for support.